 If results of liver function tests are abnormal, an imaging test, typically Doppler ultrasonography, is done.
 If results are unclear, magnetic resonance imaging of blood vessels (magnetic resonance angiography) or computed tomography (CT) is done.

-If surgery is planned, venography is necessary.
-For this procedure, x-rays of the veins are taken after a radiopaque dye (which is visible on x-rays) is injected into a vein in the groin.
+If surgery or a procedure to widen a blood vessel or to reroute blood flow is planned, venography is necessary.
+For venography, x-rays of the veins are taken after a radiopaque dye (which is visible on x-rays) is injected into a vein in the groin.

 A liver biopsy may be done to confirm the diagnosis and determine whether cirrhosis has developed.